 Custom Fields Inside Aritic PinPoint

 In the below table, segments, tags, and custom fields are compared.
 If you look closely, custom fields can do everything that tags can, and sometimes more.
-The columns marked with tick mark indicate what each can do.
-Custom fields have one column with a # indicating that it not only supports the function mentioned but goes into more details than a tag.
+The columns marked with a tick mark indicate what each can do.
+Custom fields have one column with a # indicating that it not only supports the function mentioned but goes into more detail than a tag.

 Custom fields tell you much more about the contacts than the tags.
 You need to know this because more often than not, users overlook this robust feature.
-While filling the forms, contacts submit their data, which is then sorted into custom fields.
+While filling out the forms, contacts submit their data, which is then sorted into custom fields.
 They can be exhibited internally as well as externally – to your contacts in the messages sent by you.

 On the other hand, tags are only displayed internally, i.e., only to Aritic PinPoint users.
 Just like adding or removing tags, any changes in the custom field can also serve as start triggers for automation.
 As the table indicates above, custom fields can be used to configure dynamic content inside an email block.

 The # in the above table in Custom Fields’ cell against Dynamic Content (third-party integration) indicates that you can configure dynamic content using custom fields inside an email block.